moritzmn/TideTables/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

 This packages provides functions for synthesizing tide tables based on observations.
-Ideally you have data for a specific measuring station for the last 19 years without larger gaps.
-The functions are based on the Harmonic Represantation of Inequalities (HRoI) and not on the harmonic Method.
-Please consult the following links for a detailed description of
+Ideally your data spans a period of 19 years without larger gaps.
+The functions are based on the Harmonic Representation of Inequalities (HRoI) and not on the harmonic method.
+Please consult the following links for a detailed description of HRoI:
-HRoI:

 -   {<a href="https://www.bsh.de/DE/PUBLIKATIONEN/_Anlagen/Downloads/Meer_und_Umwelt/Berichte-des-BSH/Berichte-des-BSH_50_de.pdf?__blob=publicationFile&amp;v=13" class="uri">https://www.bsh.de/DE/PUBLIKATIONEN/_Anlagen/Downloads/Meer_und_Umwelt/Berichte-des-BSH/Berichte-des-BSH_50_de.pdf?__blob=publicationFile&amp;v=13</a>}

--   {<a href="https://www.ocean-sci.net/15/1363/2019/" class="uri">https://www.ocean-sci.net/15/1363/2019/</a>}
+-   {<a href="https://doi.org/10.5194/os-15-1363-2019" class="uri">https://doi.org/10.5194/os-15-1363-2019</a>}

 \#\#Why should i use this package?
 You should use this package for producing tide tables from past data.